tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Horizontal Scroll/README.md

 * Add or edit a Gallery section.

+* Set the Gallery Type to Grid: Simple.

 * Turn Captions on.

 * Add **twc-gshs : medium** to the first Description field of the first image of the Gallery.
 This text will be removed from the description.
 If you want a normal description, you can add it below the twc-gshs line.

-  Optionally , you can change medium to small, large or a custom CSS height value.
+  Optionally, you can change medium to small, large or a custom CSS height value.

 ## Note